tommantonela/frediech_recsys2021/README.md

 Note2: The original data collection can be obtained upon request to the authors of ["Political Discourse on Social Media: Echo Chambers, Gatekeepers, and the Price of Bipartisanship"](https://arxiv.org/abs/1801.01665).

+Note 3: The [``Faking it!``](https://github.com/knife982000/FakingIt) can be used to rehydrate the tweets collection based on the ids in the graphs.
 In the folder ``data`` you will find:
 * Folders ``training`` and ``test``.
 Each folder contains four files, one for each type of interaction (mentions, replies, retweets) and one mixing the three types.